wp-plugins/wppizza/readme.txt

 = How can I submit a bug, ask for help or request a new feature? =

-Just leave a message on the <a href="http://wordpress.org/support/plugin/wppizza">wordpress forum</a> and I'll respond asap.
+	- leave a message on the <a href="http://wordpress.org/support/plugin/wppizza">wordpress forum</a> and I'll respond asap.
-Alternatively just send an email to support[at]wp-pizza.com with as much info as you can give me
+	- send an email to support[at]wp-pizza.com with as much info as you can give me or
+	- use the "contact us" or "feature request" page on <a href="http://www.wp-pizza.com/">www.wp-pizza.com</a>